in , , ,

 There are more than 1,000 varieties of tomatoes; here is a short guide of types commonly grown:

-• Beefsteaks are large, slightly elliptical-shaped fruits; commonly used for slicing.
+• Beefsteak types have large, slightly elliptical-shaped fruits; commonly used for slicing.

-• Cherry are small fruits about 1 inch (2.5 cm) in diameter, usually red or yellow-gold colored.
+• Cherry types have small fruits about 1 inch (2.5 cm) in diameter, usually red or yellow-gold colored.

-• Grape-type is elliptical, egg- or pear-shaped about the size of a grape.
+• Grape-types is elliptical, egg- or pear-shaped about the size of a grape.

 • Paste types are small, oval, thick-meated fruits used for making paste or in cooking.